sebmorales/ENHP/README.md

 ### How to connect the board to wifi step by step

 1. Turn on the switch on the ESP32 board.
-    1. You will hear a beep
+    1. You will hear a click (that's the relay acting as a small audio cue)
     2. You will see the board blink about 1x a second, this means that the board is attempting to connect to a wifi network.
 But because you just got the board it will most likely not be able to connect.

     ![board_switches.jpg](images/board_switches.jpg)